 RELATED: Find the best breakfast for you, whether you do yoga, cardio, or strength in the morning, have a late lunch, and more!

 This golden rule is most important for newbies.
 Try to get there at least 30 minutes early to give yourself plenty of time to sign up, get dressed, settle down on your mat, and acclimate to the heat, Camaya says.
 Take a minute to introduce yourself to the teacher and let her or him know if you have any injuries that you're working through, so that she or he can guide you through the postures without exacerbating any issues, she adds.

 Sweating your ass off is inevitable, so choose light clothing that is breathable (read: not cotton) and will make the heat more bearable.
 “I like to wear shorts that are above the knee so that I can see more of my leg—and contracting muscles—in the mirror,” McBride says.
 “I also like to wear a sports bra so that I can see my stomach.”
-Even if you don't have a Bikram body (yet!), don't be afraid to show some skin.
-There's an unspoken rule of “no judgments” in every studio.
+Don't be afraid to show some skin—there's an unspoken body-pos rule of “no judgments” in every studio.

 There's a clear difference between discomfort and pain, McBride says.
 While most, if not all, the postures will create a certain level of discomfort, none should induce a sharp pain.
 If you feel the latter, slowly back off a bit.
 There's no need to be over-aggressive and force a posture—in fact, less is more in yoga.
 “If you can’t do something (yet), just try the first one percent.
 Then maybe in a week you do two percent,” McBride says.
 “You're still reaping the same health benefits even if you're not doing the full expression of the posture.”